EC Regulation 261/2004 – EU Flight Compensation Regulation

 EC Regulation 261 was made in the year 2004 and several rulings since then have served to clarify the most suitable ways to file delayed flight compensation claims.

-EC 261 Passenger Compensation Regulation has established common rules regarding compensation and assistance to passengers in the event of denied boarding and of cancellation or long delay of flights.
+EC 261 EU Air Passenger Compensation Regulation has established common rules regarding compensation and assistance to passengers in the event of longer flight delays, cancellation of flights, and denied boarding due to overbooking.

 The financial compensation by the passenger is admissible only if the airline was responsible for the delay or cancellation of the flight.